Gabassi/Gabassi/README.md

 - 👋 Hi, I’m @Gabassi - Enterprise Account Executive at Grafana Labs
-- 👀 I’m interested in hobby web projects, CCoE, Platform Engineering, ResOps, travelling, frequent flyer stuff, cooking, reading
+- 👀 I’m interested in ways to improve SRE lives in my daily work.
+Also care about hobby web projects, travelling, frequent flyer stuff, cooking, reading
-- 🌱 I’m currently learning Python and some small hobby projets to help me with daily tasks
+- 🌱 I’m currently learning Platform Engineering (or was it DevOps?), ResOps and future of SRE
 - 💞️ I’m looking to collaborate on projects to improve observability with the Grafana ecosystem :)
-- 📫 How to reach me - gabassig@gmail.com
+- 📫 How to reach me - gabassig@gmail.com / gianfranco.gabassi@grafana.com